 I don’t personally know this firm, but I found this example by searching through the FDA warning letters database: http://bit.ly/fda-warning-letter-search.
 The company received an FDA 483 with multiple inspection observations on November 4, 2010.
 The company was non-compliant in the following areas: CAPA (21 CFR 820.100), complaint handling (21 CFR 820.198), and design controls (21 CFR 820.30).
 The company responded to CDRH on November 23.
 This was 13 business days after the FDA 483 was received, and with FedEx shipping, it probably arrived at the FDA barely in time–November 29 (the Monday after Thanksgiving).

 Unfortunately, the response did not include evidence of correcting the existing procedure deficiencies.
-The plan indicated changes were going to be made, but the FDA expects you to revise procedure deficiencies quickly (i.e., before you mail the response to the FDA 483).
-If it is not possible to make corrections in this timeframe, a risk-based approach is recommended.
+The plan indicated changes were going to be made, but the FDA expects you to revise procedure deficiencies quickly (i.e. before you mail the response to the FDA 483).
+If it is impossible to make corrections in this timeframe, a risk-based approach is recommended.
 For example, the complaint handling process is the most critical of the three processes identified as deficient in the warning letter.
 Therefore, the company should have enclosed a revised complaint handling procedure and promised to revise the CAPA and design control procedures within a few weeks.

 #4 – Failure to remove objectionable marketing communications